 With so many disadvantages of conventional methods, itas only natural that people are turning to automated methods of inventory.

 In fact, more than 80% of restaurants that practice stock keeping are now turning to .

 Such software-based management systems help owners monitor available stock levels, analyze usage trends, keep track of product expiration dates and deal with unexpected situations.

 Benefits of Using a Tool for Inventory Management

 1. Reduce Your Food Costs - Food prices have increased by 3% in 2019; adding this to the 8.7% hike between 2011 and 2015, we are looking at a pattern of inflation.

 Reducing food costs not only requires you to work on your order frequency, but it is also largely dependent on keeping an eye on costing trends.

 A good inventory management tool gives you access to inventory variance and COGS reports so you can identify, predict and avoid over-paying.

-2. Manage All Data In One Place - With all your data - spreadsheets, prices, sales - on one app, managing information becomes more convenient than ever.
+2. Manage All Data In One Place - With all your data a spreadsheets, prices, sales a on one app, managing information becomes more convenient than ever.
 Instead of having to make each change manually everywhere, one alteration will be enough to update all your synced data.